Frankfort Film Festival

 Sunshine on Leith is based on the sensational stage hit of the same name, featuring music by pop-folk band The Proclaimers.
 The film follows the stories of Davy and Ally, who have to re-learn how to live life in Edinburgh, Scotland after coming home from serving in Afghanistan.
 Both struggle to learn to live a life outside the army and to deal with the everyday struggles of family, jobs and relationships.

 AWARDS: british breakthrough award Richard Attenborough Film Awards, nominated best actor, best actress, best directing, best film bafta awards scotland

-Calvary can add the Frankfort Film Festival to its trophy case, which also includes awards from the Irish Film and Television Awards, British Independent Film Awards, and Berlin International Film Festival.
+Phoenix can add the Frankfort Film Festival to its trophy case, which also includes awards from the German Film Awards, Hong Kong International Film Festival, Seattle International Film Festival, and more.